Conni2461/plenary.nvim/README.md

 - [vgit.nvim](https://github.com/tanvirtin/vgit.nvim)
 - [neogit](https://github.com/TimUntersberger/neogit)

-### plenary.async_lib

-Please use `plenary.async` instead.
-This was version 1 and is just here for compatibility reasons.

 ### plenary.job

 A Lua module to interact with system processes.
 Pass in your `command`, the desired `args`, `env` and `cwd`.